-Operational decisions or Operating decisions are decisions made to manage day to day business.
-Any firm which is into any kind of business is faced with 100 decisions they have to take in a day.
-These will be as mundane as refilling the water cooler, to as stressful as fulfilling a customers order within minutes.
+Operational decisions or Operating decisions are decisions made to manage day-to-day business.
+Any firm that is into any kind of business is faced with 100 decisions they have to make in a day.
+These will be as mundane as refilling the water cooler, to as stressful as fulfilling a customer’s order within minutes.

 Naturally, operational decisions have to be taken care of by a manager in charge of the operations.
-However, it is not as easy as it sounds because the number of operations can be mind boggling.
+However, it is not as easy as it sounds because the number of operations can be mind-boggling.
 On any normal day, McDonald’s sells 75 burgers a second, or 64 million burgers a day across the world.
-Thing about the number of simple operational decisions that, if not taken properly, can destroy the experiences of customers visiting the McDonald’s stores.
+Think about the number of simple operational decisions that, if not taken properly, can destroy the experiences of customers visiting McDonald’s stores.

-2) Discounts – In channel sales or in network marketing, the daily sale as well as daily purchase is so high in quantity, that discounts play a major role on which brand the dealer will push in the market.
-And hence, managers should have all information on current discount levels in the market and what discounts to be given to dealers which are ultimately given by executives.
-In short, channel level operations have to be managed properly.
+2) Discounts – In channel sales or in network marketing, the daily sale as well as daily purchase is so high in quantity, that discounts play a major role in which brand the dealer will push in the market.
+Hence, managers should have all the information on current discount levels in the market and what discounts to give to dealers which are ultimately given by executives.
+In short, channel-level operations have to be managed properly.

-4) Collecting information – Now this is a task which is huge and can make a big impact in the altogether running of an organization.
-If you look at it from the bottom up level, there is a lot of operational information also collected, which has to be summarized at the manager level and finally submitted at the director level.
+4) Collecting information – Now this is a task that is huge and can make a big impact in the altogether running of an organization.
+If you look at it from the bottom-up level, there is a lot of operational information also collected, which has to be summarized at the manager level and finally submitted at the director level.

-Above 4 are the major operational decisions which have to be taken everyday and hence are mostly outsourced or are managed via a chain of command in between.
-Besides the above, there are other operational decisions also which are made in the day to day running of a business.
+The above 4 are the major operational decisions that have to be taken every day and hence are mostly outsourced or are managed via a chain of command in between.
+Besides the above, there are other operational decisions also which are made in the day-to-day running of a business.

 - Maintaining Inventory